loda-lang/loda-programs/programs/oeis/list2.md

 * [A118161](http://oeis.org/A118161) ([L08 program](118/A118161.asm)): Start with 1 and repeatedly reverse the digits and add 55 to get the next term.
 * [A118162](http://oeis.org/A118162) ([L08 program](118/A118162.asm)): Start with 1 and repeatedly reverse the digits and add 60 to get the next term.
 * [A118163](http://oeis.org/A118163) ([L08 program](118/A118163.asm)): Start with 1 and repeatedly reverse the digits and add 65 to get the next term.
+* [A118175](http://oeis.org/A118175) ([L08 program](118/A118175.asm)): Binary representation of n-th iteration of the Rule 220 elementary cellular automaton starting with a single black cell.
 * [A118200](http://oeis.org/A118200) ([L08 program](118/A118200.asm)): Start with 1 and repeatedly reverse the digits and add 66 to get the next term.
 * [A118214](http://oeis.org/A118214) ([L08 program](118/A118214.asm)): Start with 1 and repeatedly reverse the digits and add 67 to get the next term.
 * [A118215](http://oeis.org/A118215) ([L08 program](118/A118215.asm)): Start with 1 and repeatedly reverse the digits and add 68 to get the next term.